 What Causes Glaucoma?

-The cause of glaucoma is unknown.
-Normally, eye fluid would drain through passages in your eyes.
-If these passages become blocked, fluid can build up to dangerous levels, putting undue pressure on your optic nerve.
-This pressure is what causes optic nerve damage and ultimately, vision loss.
-Eye pressure can also increase due to eye injuries, tumors, or infections.
+The fluid in the eye normally drains through passages.
+When these passages are blocked, fluid can build up and put undue pressure on your optic nerve.
+The pressure is what causes damage to the optic nerve and results in vision loss.
+If the pressure in your eyes is elevated, it can be due to eye injuries, tumors, or infections.

 How Is Glaucoma Treated?

-Your optometry specialist may recommend prescription eye drops or other medications to help manage your glaucoma symptoms.
-Treatments are geared toward lowering eye pressure to prevent further vision loss.
-Depending on the severity of your condition, we may recommend laser therapy or eye surgery.
+Our optometrists in Prosper may provide prescription eye drops or other medications to help reduce your glaucoma symptoms.
+Treatments typically focus on lowering eye pressure to prevent further vision loss.
+We may also suggest laser therapy to lower the pressure in the eye.
+If medications and laser therapy are not effective, we may recommend glaucoma surgery to relieve eye pressure.

 Contact us for an Appointment Today